UniversalDependencies/UD_Swedish-PUD/README.md

 From v2.0 to v2.1, no changes have been made.

 From v2.1 to v2.2:
+- Harmonization with other Swedish treebanks:
-- Possessives retagged from DET to PRON.
+  - Possessives retagged DET -> PRON
+  - Negations ("inte", "icke", "ej") retagged ADV -> PART
+  - Comparative markers ("som", "än") retagged CCONJ -> SCONJ

 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v2.1